cta-observatory/pyirf/docs/install/index.rst

 Installation
 ============

-The only requirement is an Anaconda (or Miniconda) installation which supports Python 3.
+The only requirement is a Python3.x installation with a compatible package manager (e.g. pip).

+A virtual environment manager such as the one provided by an Anaconda (or Miniconda) installation supporting such python version is recommended.

+These instructions we will assume that this is the case.

 There are two different ways to install `pyirf`,